gaambo/deployer-wordpress/README.md

 ## Tasks

 All tasks reside in the `src/tasks` directory and are documented well.
 Here's a summary of all tasks - for details (eg required variables/config) see their source.
-You can also run `dep --list` to see all available tasks and their description.
+You can also run `dep list` to see all available tasks and their description.

 ### Database Tasks (`tasks/database.php`)